Upstatement/ups-mixin-lib/README.md

     gulp.task('sass', () => {
       return gulp.src('./scss/**')
         .pipe(sass({

           // If you installed using Bower:
-          includePaths: ['bower_components'],
+          includePaths: ['bower_components/upbase/scss'],

           // If you installed using NPM or Yarn:
           includePaths: [require('ups-mixin-lib').includePaths],

         }))
         .pipe(gulp.dest('./css'));
     });
     ```

-3. Import all Upbase helpers in your Sass file before use:
+3. Import all Upbase helpers into your Sass file before use:

   ```scss
     @import "upbase";